1. Home

 How Can Exercise Help?

 One study found an 80% reduction in pain following exercise-based programs for knee osteoarthritis!
-These programs averaged three, 30-minute sessions per week, for eight weeks.
-(4)
+These programs averaged three 30-minute sessions per week for eight weeks.4

-Please note, it’s best to avoid high-impact activities like running if you are feeling joint pain in your knees or hips.
+It’s best to avoid high-impact activities like running if you are feeling joint pain in your knees or hips.
 As pain levels subside, returning to these activities is possible if it is within your personal goals.

-Needs and preferences will vary, so it may be best to first seek aid from a physical therapist before beginning any program to manage knee pain.
-Here are a couple of simple ways to get started:
+Needs and preferences will vary, so it may be best to seek aid from a physical therapist before beginning any program to manage knee pain.

 Strengthening for knee pain

 Strength training for knee osteoarthritis should focus on the thighs and the muscles around the outer hip.
 The goal is to create greater knee stability and shock absorption during movement.
 Increased strength in the quadriceps has been linked to reduced cartilage loss in the knee joint.
-(4)
+4

 Here are a couple of simple exercises you can try at home to begin strengthening the large quadriceps muscles in your upper leg: